victorhuangwq/agentcart-demo/README.md

 **For Humans:** [Visit the demo store](https://agentcart-demo-site.vercel.app) and browse like normal

 **For Agents:** Tell ChatGPT, Claude, or any AI agent:
-> *"Visit https://agentcart-demo-site.vercel.app and find me a navy hoodie under $40"*
+> *"Visit https://agentcart-demo-site.vercel.app and find me a black hoodie in size L"*

 Watch them actually complete the purchase.
 Mind = blown. 🤯